 Wool sorting & Washing

-We Import Tibetan wool from the Tibet which comes in a raw form right after sheering the sheep.
+Our Wool comes from High himalayas of Nepal which comes in a raw form right after sheering the sheep.
 We short the raw wool by hand to pick out the foreign materials such as vegetables and wood particles, and separate the different natural color of the wool.
 After shorting wool will be washed in warm water to clean out the foreign particles.
 Our Tibetan wool is 100% pure Tibetan wool from high Himalaya and are not mixed with any other wool to maintain the quality.

 Carding is the process of combing the wool so that no fibers are intermingled together and to maximize the purity of wool by removing all the foreign particles if any.
 Carding helps on spinning of the yarn from the wool. carding is done by the special traditional steel and wooden hand made comb.